katerynamelnykova/fake-news-classifier/README.md

 # Fake News Detection System
 A system for detecting fake news using machine learning techniques.
-Developed as part of a bachelor's thesis in information systems.
+Developed as part of a bachelor's thesis in information systems and technologies.

 ## 📂 Project Structure